walterfreeman/music/syllabus.md

   * String instruments
     * The general properties of a vibrating string
     * The design and workings of the guitar
-    * The ``stick-slip'' mechanism of violin bows, and orchestra strings
+    * The "stick-slip" mechanism of violin bows, and orchestra strings
     * The piano and the harpsichord
+    * The sitar, and sympathetic vibrations
   * Wind instruments
     * The difference between conical and cylindrical cavities
     * The great granddaddy of them all: the pipe organ